PSHE Mission Statement

 - Relationships – developing the skills needed to form and maintain positive, meaningful relationships, developing skills to know when and where to seek help and support if needed.

 - Living in the Wider World – developing knowledge and understanding of the everyday skills needed for life such as managing money, appreciating diversity, challenging stereotypes and staying safe online.

 We measure the impact of our curriculum at Key Stage 3 through evidence in books and key milestones.
-In Key Stage 4 pupils have the opportunity to work towards accreditation at Entry Level, Level 1 or Level 2, there will also be aspects of PSHEE that contribute to ASDAN portfolios.
+In Key Stage 4, students have the opportunity to work towards accreditation at Entry Level, Level 1 or Level 2, there will also be aspects of PSHEE that contribute to ASDAN portfolios.